-2L.
-I Employment of Staff
+2L.I Employment of Staff

 The Council may employ such staff (referred to as 'officers') as it considers necessary to undertake the day-to-day operations arising out of the functions for which the Council is responsible.
-However, the Council acknowledges that upon the transfer of services to Publica on I November 2017, Publica will become the main responsible body for the employment of staff.
-Staff employed by a body other than the Council may, by law, be Officers of the Council.
+Staff employed by a body other than the Council (e.g. Publica Group) may, by law, be Officers of the Council.